China says foreign firms welcome benefits from internal Communist Party cells

 Party cells in foreign firms were well-received as a way of helping them understand Chinese policies and resolving disputes, Qi Yu, a deputy head of the Communist Party’s Organisation Department, told a news briefing on the sidelines of a key twice-a-decade party congress in Beijing.

-“The vast majority of investors welcome and support party organisations to have activities in their company,” he said.
+“The vast majority of investors welcome and support party organizations to have activities in their company,” he said.

 In July, executives from more than a dozen top European companies in China met in Beijing to discuss their concerns about the growing role of the party in their local operations, Reuters reported.